dettanym/prose-k8s-home-ops/README.md

 1. Create minikube using `minikube start`.
    Pass `--subnet=''` flag to set a subnet for a cluster (>1 nodes).

-2. Bootstrap minikube with flux and load cluster config/info into bootstrapped minikube cluster using `task bootstrap-flux`.
+2. Bootstrap minikube with flux and load cluster config/info into bootstrapped minikube cluster using `task cluster:install`.

 3. Be happy!